 The down side is that Flowers in the Attic 2014 is no better a film than the 1987 one.
 The melodrama takes place with the typical artifice of a Lifetime production where the film has been shot 1950s period through a gauzy sepia-toned lens.
 In Deborah Chow’s hand, the story feels like it has been stuffed and mounted, bled dry of real people and where ersatz cliche cues are made to substitute for any real emotion.
 The young children are often compared to dolls and this is not inapt for it feels like a film cast and being enacted by mannequins.
 The exceptions might be the familiar names of Ellen Burstyn and Heather Graham, although even they seem to be struggling to do anything with one-dimensional roles.

 Four months after Flowers in the Attic aired, Lifetime also screened an adaptation of Virginia Andrews’ book sequel Petals on the Wind (2014) also starring Heather Graham and Ellen Burstyn, and was followed by adaptations of If There Be Thorns (2015) and Seeds of Yesterday (2015).
-This was followed by Lifetime adaptations of other Andrews works such as My Sweet Audrina (2016) and Heaven (2019).
+This was followed by Lifetime adaptations of other Andrews works such as Dark Angel (2019), Fallen Hearts (2019), Gates of Paradise (2019), My Sweet Audrina (2016) and Heaven (2019) and Web of Dreams (2019), followed by Andrews’ pastiches such as Dark Angel (2019) and Fallen Hearts (2019).

 (Winner in this site’s Worst Films of 2014 list).